Research Grant Opportunities

 "Our goal at CCU is to bridge communities of practice and scholarship to define our role in mitigating and adapting to climate change."

-Faculty Research Fellowship Grant Awards
+Faculty Research Fellowship Grants

 Eligibility: All permanent Tulane School of Architecture and Built Environment (TuSABE) faculty (tenured, tenure-track, and professors of practice) are eligible to apply for research fellowship funding from CCU.